 - Federal income tax credits or refunds

 - Prepaid medical saving account deposits

 - Wages - for the head of the household, up to $500 per week

 - Traditional and Roth IRAs valued at up to $1,095,000 per person

-- Pensions for firefighters, police officers, county and state officers and
+- Pensions for firefighters, police officers, county and state officers and employees, and teachers

 - Workers’ compensation benefits